 1. Forget the diet.

 Diets are notorious for being unnecessarily restrictive and difficult to maintain long term.
 There is no such thing as a perfect diet, so stop trying to achieve one.
-All foods have a place in a healthy diet…work on creating balance, not restriction.
+According to an article in healthwisdomsecrets.com , all foods have a place in a healthy diet…work on creating balance, not restriction.

 2. Veggies are king, fruits are queen.